osama10/Transactions/README.md

 Context - Qonto mobile developers strive to build applications where complex actions are made simple, fast and transparent for our users.

 Build an application that fetches data from this API - [https://randomuser.me](https://randomuser.me/) - and displays a list of Users.
 Start by reading the API documentation [https://randomuser.me/documentation](https://randomuser.me/documentation).
 Your application should fetch multiple pages of Users from that API and display a list of Users with first and last names on one line and the email below.
 Following pages should be fetched when users scroll the list.
-While offline, previously loaded Users should still be accessible from the list and the details page.
+While offline, previously loaded Users should still be accessible from the list.

 ## Code guidelines